Kokopelli-Interfaces/kokopelli-interfaces.github.io/markdown/circle/circle.md

 > Progressive Feature-full Live-Looper

-> The `Circle` module allows one to conduct a music circle of the energies that visit the body.
-Input the sound representations, and use the controls to *emerge* them so they play together.
->
-> Live-loopers are easily used by the body but they lack the ability to express more than a loop of sounds.
-Digital-Audio-Workstations can create perfected timelines of sounds, but the mind energy they require lives instead of creative energy.
-This dilemma is why `Circle` was created.
-It allows one to live-create a progressive timeline of sounds with three buttons and a foot pedal.
-Afterwards, one can perfect the playback by passing over again to add, remove, apply audio-fx to, and shape the volume of sounds.
-If one uses the computer, one can pair `Circle` with the expander modules `Potentiality` and `Emernet`, and re-sequence sounds, jump between timeline versions, and finely adjust the music with an interactive visual.
+> Our `Circle` module allows you to conduct a music circle of village members that visit your body.
+Input the sonic representations of them, and use the controls to *emerge* them with flow.
+The module combines the real-time feeling of live-looping with the features of timeline recording.
+The result is that your alignment is *not* lost in the muck of 21st century computer interfaces and does *not* get stuck in a loop.
+Map your `Circle` module, and creating multi-layered, progressive music is now a matter of learning to use three buttons and a foot pedal - because why stare at your monitor when you can stare at the cosmic ocean from which all experience emerges out of?

 ## Main Panel